 - Make sure that you have the "View financial data" permission.

-To see how individual revenue sources contribute to your total revenue, view the details on the web version of your Play Console.
+To see how individual revenue sources contribute to your total revenue, view the details on the web version of Play Console.